Requirements for a processing-node quantum repeater on a real-world fiber grid: Results

-\subsection{Minimal hardware requirements}
+\subsection{Minimal Hardware Requirements.}

 Here, we aim to find the smallest improvements over current hardware to generate entanglement enabling VBQC.
-These are shown in Figures~\ref{fig:circular_plot_nv_center} and~\ref{fig:circular_plot_ti} for color centers and trapped ions, respectively.
-In Table~\ref{tab:requirements_table} we show a selection of the actual values for the minimal hardware requirements (the set of parameters representing the smallest improvement over state-of-the-art parameters, see Section~\ref{sec:methods} for details on how we determine this), as well as the absolute minimal requirements (the minimal value for each parameter assuming that every other parameter except for photon loss in fiber is perfect).
+These are shown at the bottom of Figure~\ref{fig:table_and_figures_requirements} for color centers (b) and trapped ions (c).
+In the table in Figure~\ref{fig:table_and_figures_requirements} (a) we show a selection of the actual values for the minimal hardware requirements (the set of parameters representing the smallest improvement over state-of-the-art parameters, see Section~\ref{sec:methods} for details on how we determine this), as well as the absolute minimal requirements (the minimal value for each parameter assuming that every other parameter except for photon loss in fiber is perfect).
 All the parameters are explained in Section \ref{sec:methods}, and their state-of-the-art values that we consider are given in Table \ref{tab:baseline_parameters}.

-The minimal color-center hardware requirements for Target 1 (blue line in Figure~\ref{fig:circular_plot_nv_center}) correspond to the usage of a double-click protocol, as we found that this allows for laxer requirements than using a single-click protocol.
-On the other hand, the minimal requirements for Target 2 (orange line in Figure~\ref{fig:circular_plot_nv_center}) correspond to the usage of a single-click entanglement-generation protocol.
+The minimal color-center hardware requirements for Target 1 (blue line in Figure~\ref{fig:table_and_figures_requirements} (b)) correspond to the usage of a double-click protocol, as we found that this allows for laxer requirements than using a single-click protocol.
+On the other hand, the minimal requirements for Target 2 (orange line in Figure~\ref{fig:table_and_figures_requirements} (b)) correspond to the usage of a single-click entanglement-generation protocol.
 This is because achieving Target 2 in the setup we studied is not possible at all with a double-click protocol even if every parameter except for photon loss in fiber is perfect.
-Therefore, and since we do not model single-click entanglement generation with trapped ions, Figure~\ref{fig:circular_plot_ti} depicts only the requirements for trapped ions to achieve Target 1.
+Therefore, and since we do not model single-click entanglement generation with trapped ions, Figure~\ref{fig:table_and_figures_requirements} (c) depicts only the requirements for trapped ions to achieve Target 1.

 We thus find that in the setup we investigated performance targets with relatively higher fidelity and lower rate are better met by using a double-click protocol.
 On the other hand, higher rates can only be achieved with single-click protocols.
 This was to be expected, as (a) states generated with single-click protocols are inherently imperfect, even with perfect hardware and (b) the entanglement-generation rate of double-click protocols scales poorly with both the distance and the detection probability due to the fact that two photons must be detected to herald success. \\